d1618033/python-redfish-utility/docs/slate/source/includes/_ilocommands.md

 Use this command to override the measures stopping the tool from writing over items that are system unique.

-- **--quiet**
+- **auto**

-This is an optional command used to keep the output text to the console to a minimum.
+This optional command provides preset credentials.
+The preset value of **<p/k>** is used as the password for the iLO account manager accounts and the iLO federation group keys.
+Warning and confirmation messages are suppressed including those used to alert the user of mismatches and system reboots/iLO resets.

 - **--ilossa**